Sergius-Nyah/Music-Player/README.md

 ![Music Player Logo](..path) // Coming soon :)

 ## Description
-A simple music player application built with C++ which allows users to easily manage and play their favorite music tracks.
+A simple music player application built with C++ which allows users to easily manage and play their favorite music tracks from the Terminal.
 ## Features
 - **Play, Pause, and Skip**: Control playback of your music tracks with ease.
 - **Playlist Management**: Create and manage playlists to organize your music collection.